dcasota/vesxi-on-azure-scripts/README.md

 # Getting started

-  1. This lab project uses a MS Windows client with installed Powershell and an Azure account.
+  Prerequisites: You need an Azure account.
+The lab scripts have been tested on a MS Windows client with installed Powershell.

-  2. Create an Azure GenV2 image of VMware Photon OS.
+  1. Create an Azure GenV2 image of VMware Photon OS using [create-AzImage-PhotonOS.ps1](https://github.com/dcasota/azure-scripts/blob/master/PhotonOS/create-AzImage-PhotonOS.ps1)
-  3. Run ```create-AzVM-vESXi7.ps1```.
+  2. Provision an Azure GenV2 vm with VMware ESXi using [create-AzVM-vESXi7.ps1](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/create-AzVM-vESXi7.ps1)

   In the actual development phase, the ESXi setup stops as no network adapter can be found.

   ![NoNetworkAdapterOnESXi7](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/NoNetworkAdapterESXi7.png)

-## MS Windows client with installed Powershell

-   This lab uses a laptop with installed
-   - MS Powershell, Azure Powershell

-   To make the lab run on eg. Windows 10, download ```create-AzVM-vESXi7.ps1```.

 ## Azure GenV2 image with VMware Photon OS

+   Download and run [create-AzImage-PhotonOS.ps1](https://github.com/dcasota/azure-scripts/blob/master/PhotonOS/create-AzImage-PhotonOS.ps1) to create an Azure GenV2 image.

-   The step-by-step-guide in https://github.com/dcasota/azure-scripts#photon-os-on-azure---scripts explains how to upload Photon OS on Azure and store it as a GenV2 image.
+   The step-by-step-guide in [photon-os-on-azure---scripts](https://github.com/dcasota/azure-scripts#photon-os-on-azure---scripts) explains how to upload Photon OS on Azure and store it as a GenV2 image.
-   Download and run https://github.com/dcasota/azure-scripts/blob/master/PhotonOS/create-AzImage-PhotonOS.ps1 to create an Azure GenV2 image.

 As a result, you should get an Azure Photon OS image eg. 4.0 rev2.

    ![ph4rev2image](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/ph4rev2image.png)

+   The script tries to install Azure powershell if needed.

 ## ```create-AzVM-vESXi.ps1```
    Run the script ```create-AzVM-vESXi7.ps1```.